AliyunContainerService/pouch/docs/kubernetes/pouch_cri_api_changelog.md

 ### Modification

-+ LinuxContainerConfig contains LinuxContainerResources, which have changed in UpdateContainerResources().So after changing LinuxContainerResources, the Create process already supports the setting of DiskQuota.
++ `LinuxContainerConfig` contains `LinuxContainerResources`, which have changed in UpdateContainerResources().So after changing LinuxContainerResources, the Create process already supports the setting of DiskQuota.
 + For missing fields are as follows (not all):
     + NetPriority : Set network priorities
 + QuotaId : When creating container, pass parameters of the DiskQuota and QuotaId.
 (When QuotaId is -1, QuotaId will be automatically generated)